TrueConf Group Features

 • Displaying a presentation on the screen when connecting a source via HDMI

-• Outputting the sound from an HDMI-connected presentation to the speakers simultaneously with the sound from remote conference participants.
+• Output the sound from an HDMI-connected presentation to the speakers simultaneously with the sound from remote conference participants.

-• Transmitting the sound of an HDMI-connected presentation simultaneously with the microphone audio
+• Transmitting the audio from an HDMI-connected presentation simultaneously with the microphone audio

-• Presentation preview during a video conference session with confirmation to send or cancel
+• Preview the presentation during a video conferencing session with the option to confirm or cancel sending.

-• Automatic presentation upload in a video conferencing session when a source is connected
+• Automatic presentation sharing in a video conferencing session when a source is connected

 • Viewing a presentation without establishing a connection session

-• Preview without sharing the presentation during a video conferencing session
+• Preview without sharing the presentation during the video conference session

-• Viewing and sharing presentations from graphic files on the built-in SSD
+• View and share presentations from graphic files stored on the built-in SSD.

 • Viewing and sharing a presentation from graphic files on a connected USB drive (file systems FAT32, NTFS, extfs)